 Don’t try to keep every batch of larvae

 With a few months of learning curve under my belt, I was able to keep more larvae alive for longer periods of time, and for the first time, I was having success with more than one batch of larvae at a time.
-At one critical point, there were two groups of larvae, from eggs laid 10 days apart, growing out in separate black round tubs, while a third cluster of eggs was ready to hatch.
+At one critical point, there were two groups of larvae, from eggs laid 10 days apart, growing out in separate black round tubs, while the third cluster of eggs was ready to hatch.

 The problems I faced were that I didn’t have enough gear or enough time to manage three tubs of Neon goby larvae.
 I took a few shortcuts, was unprepared, and made a catastrophic mistake.
 Rather than buy and set up an additional air pump for the third grow-out tub, I just spliced the air supply line one more time.

 I awoke in the morning to find all three tanks nearly void of life—no doubt suffocated from the lethal cocktail of reduced oxygen/water flow and increased oxygen demand (from all the larvae and food organisms).
 The bottom line is this—until the third batch came along, I had achieved my greatest success.
 The workload was about all I could handle—both from a time and resource perspective.
 The third batch set me back irrecoverably.
 I had insufficient time and equipment, I cut corners, and I lost all three batches.
 While breeding and rearing larvae through metamorphosis is somewhat of a numbers/probability game, trying to keep every hatch actually reduces your chances unless you have unlimited time, space and equipment.
 Take your time and don’t count your Neon goby larvae before they have hatched.